 Airbnb promises to deliver “living like a local” wherever you travel.
 They’ve leveraged a nearly untapped gap in the hotel industry: a taste of real life.
 They even evolved that promise of authenticity by offering curated “locals-only” experiences.
 Want to surf in California with a pro?
 Go dancing in Brazil with a world-class Samba instructor?
 They’re on it.
 That’s why 150 million users are registered on Airbnb, and it averages 500,000 stays per night.

-Target’s brand promises to provide fashion and lifestyle items that feel upscale affordable prices.
+Target’s brand promises to provide fashion and lifestyle items that feel upscale at affordable prices.
 They keep up with the latest trends, curate shopping experiences in stores to introduce you to new items you gotta have, and bring on major designer names to produce exclusive apparel.
-Ever leave Target with a purchase less than $10?
+Ever leave Target with a purchase of less than $10?
 Probably not.

-You go to Target to have Target tell YOU what to buy.
+You go to Target to have Target tell YOU what to buy!

 With a strong sense of purpose, anything is possible.
 But if you’re floundering to nail down why you even exist, your brand (and subsequently, your marketing), will reflect how confused and uncertain you are.